 Email Pamela , 608.263.1906

-Pamela M. Potter, Professor of Musicology, also holds affiliations with the School of Music and the Center for Jewish Studies.
-In addition to her formal education, she pursued post-graduate study in Berlin at the Free University and Hochschule der Künste, and she taught at Stanford University and at the University of Illinois/Urbana-Champaign before coming to Madison.
+Pamela M. Potter is Professor and Associate Chair in the Department of German, Nordic, and Slavic and also holds an appointment in the School of Music.
+In addition to her formal education, she pursued post-graduate study in Berlin at the Free University and Hochschule der Künste, and she taught at Stanford University and at the University of Illinois/Urbana-Champaign before coming to Madison and has been a vsiting professor at the University of Chicago.
 She has received grants from the Mellon Foundation, Fulbright, DAAD, the Social Science Research Council, and the National Endowment for the Humanities, and has conducted research throughout Germany, in Vienna, and in Tel Aviv.